 Implied volatility based on market influences and future outlook

 Whether you’re new to investing, or an experienced trader exploring options, the skills you need to profit from options trading should be continually developed.
-You’ll find Trade Architect, is a great way to start.
+You’ll find Web Platform is a great way to start.
 For veteran traders, thinkorswim, has a nearly endless amount of features and capabilities that will help build your knowledge and options trading skills.